 I decided to write a paper on Ken Keseys’s One Flew Over the Cukoo’s Nest for my Literary Theory course, as it is one of my favorite books of all time.
 Kesey presents the perfect allegory of the Modernist and Postmodernist perspective.
 There is so much symbolism in this book, that it would take pages upon pages to detail each one.
 Each character in the book presents a unique struggle within the modern vision.

-According to the Encyclopedia Britannica, Modernism is described as “a radical break with the past and the concurrent search for new forms of expression” (Kuiper).
+Modernism is described as “a radical break with the past and the concurrent search for new forms of expression” (Kuiper).
 It is characterized by industrialization and the idea of progress.
 Scientific achievements and technological advancements, war, and the development of the idea of the “consciousness,” as explicated by Freud, led people to question themselves.
 The Victorian ideals of morality and society were questioned.
-The time period between the 1890s and World War I is described as the peak of Modernism in America (Kuiper).
+The time period between the 1890’s and World War I is described as the peak of Modernism in America (Kuiper).
 Modernists’ views infused every nook and cranny of society, causing a massive change in the perception of art, literature, clothing, politics, and culture.
 Traditional roles of man and woman began to be questioned.
-Art, which had been normally viewed as an endeavor toward some universal ideal of beauty, began to take on a new form.
+Art, which had been normally viewed as an endeavor towards platonic conceptions of universal ideals of beauty began to take on a new form.
 Form, lines, and colors began to take importance over the subject depicted.
-Art, in other words, began to focus on the self as almost a personal icon of the subconscious (Kuiper).
+Art, in other words, shifted its focus to the individual self a it relates to the mind and the subconscious (Kuiper).

 Postmodernism began during the period following World War I, but did not reach its height until the 1980s, through and after the Cold War.
 According to English author Malcolm Bradbury, Postmodernism has unclear origins but is mainly correlated with the rise of existentialism following Word War II.
 The “evils” caused by the Holocaust and Nietzsche’s idea of the will to power had a profound influence on social thought.
 Increase in anxiety as the Cold War proceeded also became a dominant feature of Postmodernism.
 Bradbury describes the production of writing during this time as a “distinctive, dissenting voice of postwar alienation (Bradbury 767).”
 Postmodernism did not just affect literature, it affected every form of human expression from art to media.
 It was a movement “from the real to the hyperreal” (Okeeffe).
 The major influence of Derrida’s vision of language and the idea that there is no such thing as an original truth impacted literary criticism.
 What ensued is the idea that humans can never be objective observers, since they are humans of their own time, so everything that is spoken is essentially a truth for a person only.